Eastern Command (United Kingdom): Second World War

 At the outbreak of the Second World War, the headquarters was again located at Horse Guards, but by October 1939 it had moved to Hounslow Barracks.
 At that time Regular Troops reporting to the Command included 4th Infantry Division.
 In 1941, the Command relocated to Luton Hoo in Bedfordshire.
 During the war, the 76th Infantry (Reserve) Division was assigned to the command as its training formation.

+From 1 December 41 to 30 July 1943 36th Tank Brigade was located in Eastern Command.
+It disbanded without going overseas.

 Post War

-After the War the command moved back to Hounslow Barracks in Hounslow.
-When the Territorial Army was reformed in 1947, 54th (East Anglian) was not reconstituted as a field division, but 161st Infantry Brigade was reformed as an independent infantry brigade in Eastern Command.
+After the War the command headquarters moved back to Cavalry Barracks, Hounslow in north London.
+When the Territorial Army was reformed in 1947, 54th (East Anglian) was not reestablished as a field division, but 161st Infantry Brigade was reformed as an independent infantry brigade in Eastern Command.
 From 1947 to 1956 101 Coast Brigade supervised RA TA coastal defence regiments, until the disestablishment of all coastal artillery.

 In 1952 the Command was reported to include 48 Field Regiment RA, Kirkee Barracks, Colchester; 49 Field Regiment RA, Canterbury; 47 Coast Regiment RA, Dover; 36 Army Engineer Regiment, Maidstone; and 1st Battalion, The Devonshire Regiment, at Colchester.

 In 1954 a single-storey blockhouse was built at Wilton Park in Beaconsfield, to provide a protected Eastern Command headquarters for use in the event of war; however in 1957 this provision was superseded by plans for Regional Seats of Government.
 In 1968, Eastern Command was dissolved and merged into a reconfigured Southern Command.
 The new HQ Southern Command was established at Hounslow, and the last GOCinC Eastern Command took over as GOCinC Southern Command.
 In 1972, Southern Command, together with the other two geographic commands, was merged with Army Strategic Command to form a new command: UK Land Forces (UKLF).